Blog

 Conclusion

 Cats are not inherently afraid of cucumbers, zucchini, or any other member of the squash family.
-If you place a cucumber openly in the middle of the living room floor and allow the cat to approach it on their own terms, they will simply sniff it indifferently and walk away.
+If you place a cucumber openly in the middle of the living room floor and allow the cat to approach it on their own terms, they will sniff it and walk away.